 2. Platform-Specific UI Frameworks

-UI frameworks define how an app looks and feels.
-They also influence how quickly developers can ship features.
-That’s why hands-on experience with modern UI frameworks is one of the top mobile app developer requirements companies now prioritize.
+UI frameworks define how an app looks and feels, and how quickly developers can ship features.
+Hands-on experience with the current ones is one of the top mobile app developer skills companies now prioritize, because each platform has shifted its recommended toolkit in the last couple of years.

 Cross-platform teams often work with React Native or Flutter.
 React Native uses JavaScript and React to build native components.
-Flutter, powered by Dart, compiles to native code and delivers a consistent design across platforms.
+Flutter, built around Google’s Dart language, runs on a modern rendering engine that delivers consistent performance across iOS and Android.
 Both are popular with teams who want to maintain one codebase while targeting multiple platforms.

 cross-platform mobile app developer skills